-Yet another buyer’s question to answer is, “Are they any good?”
+Yet another buyer’s question is, “Are they any good?”
 Content such as case studies and customer endorsements can be powerful ways to answer this, along with blogs that establish authority and other relevant credentials.

 4. Appropriate calls to action

+"What do you want me to do – how can I take this further?"
 A clear call to action should be presented to the visitor.
 This should not happen at the opening of the page, as you won’t have explained the proposition and sold the solution, so it will be pointless.
 You might only get one opportunity to ask for a response – so you shouldn’t waste it.